 In a world of perfect, assembly-line surfaces, true value lies in uniqueness.
 Noble patina is not a defect or aging; it is the 'life' of the metal captured in color.
-In this article, we examine how modern chemical oxidation technologies allow us to create reception desk facades that look like artifacts found on the ocean floor or in ancient temples.
+This article examines how modern chemical oxidation technologies allow us to create reception desk facades that look like artifacts found on the ocean floor or in ancient temples.

 Patina Physics: Natural Protection

 Patina is a thin layer of oxides and salts formed on copper, brass, and bronze surfaces when interacting with the environment.
 In nature, this process takes decades.
-In our laboratory, we use specialized acid and mineral salt compositions to 'accelerate' time.
-We can achieve hundreds of shades: from deep black 'blackening' to the bright turquoise patina characteristic of ancient copper.
+In Reception Space laboratory, we use specialized acid and mineral salt compositions to 'accelerate' time.
+Reception Space can achieve hundreds of shades: from deep black 'blackening' to the bright turquoise patina characteristic of ancient copper.

 It's important to understand: patina on brass is a 'living' layer.
 It continues to change slowly, reacting to hand touches and air humidity, making the interior dynamic and tangible.